isaacnmm/pestpolicy-hugo2XX/content/posts/best-surface-tension-gutter-guards/index.md

 2.  **Gutter Helmet:**
     * **Why it's a top pick:** Gutter Helmet is a widely recognized brand that installs **over your existing gutters**.
 It features a robust, ribbed, heavy-gauge aluminum cover with a patented "nose-forward" design.
 The ribs help break the surface tension of the water, ensuring it drops into the gutter even in heavy rain, while debris falls off.
 It's known for its durability and effective handling of large leaves.
-    * **Pros:** Very durable and robust construction, effective at shedding large debris, good water handling, professional installation, available with integrated heating (Helmet Heat�).
+    * **Pros:** Very durable and robust construction, effective at shedding large debris, good water handling, professional installation, available with integrated heating (Helmet Heat).
     * **Cons:** Higher cost, can allow some fine debris (pine needles, shingle grit) into the slot, potential for overshooting on extremely steep roofs or in extremely heavy rain.

 3.  **K-Guard Leaf-Free Gutter System:**